-Note.- This shows the deadly effect of this new means of warfare.
-"Constantinople was subdued, her empire subverted, and her religion trampled in the dust by the Moslem conquerors."- Elliott's "Horæ Apocalypticæ," Vol. I, page 484.
+Note.-This shows the deadly effect of this new means of warfare.
+"Constantinople was subdued, her empire subverted, and her religion trampled in the dust by the Moslem conquerors."-Elliott's "Hora Apocalyptica," Vol. I, page 484.

 17. What definite period is mentioned under this trumpet?
 "And the four angels were loosed, which were prepared for an hour, and a day, and a month, and a year, for to slay the third part of men."
 Verse 15.

 Note.-An hour in prophetic time is equal to fifteen days; a day stands for a year, a month for thirty years, a year for 360 years.
 Added together, these amount to 391 years and fifteen days, the time allotted for the Ottoman supremacy.
 Commencing July 27, 1449, the date of the close of the fifth trumpet, this period would end Aug.
 11, 1840.
-In exact fulfilment of the words of inspiration, this date marks the fall of the Ottoman Empire as an independent power.
+In exact fulfilment of the words of inspiration, this date marks the time when the vassalment of the words of inspiration, this date marks the time when the vassalage of the Ottoman Empire began.
 His empire wasted beyond hope of recovery in a war with Mohammed Ali, pasha of Egypt, the sultan of Turkey submitted to the dictates of the then four great powers of Europe, and his minister, Rifat Bey, on that very day, Aug.
-11, 1840, reached Alexandria, bearing, not the sultan's ultimatum, but that of the powers, to place in the hands of the rebellious pasha.
-Since then Turkey has existed only by the help or sufferance of the great powers of Europe, and has commonly been referred to as "the Sick Man of the East."
+11, 1840, reached Alexandria, bearing the sultan's ultimatum, dictated by the powers, to place in the hands of the rebellious pasha.
+On that day, also, a formidable fleet, consisting of British and Austrian warships, appeared before Beirut, prepared to enforce the ultimatum.
+Also, as recently as 1934 Turkey considered it necessary to seek permission from the powers before attempting to fortify the Dardanelles and the Bosporus.